 How to deal with psychopaths?

-So, now you are able to recognise a psychopath.
+So, now you are able to recognize a psychopath.
 But what if you suspect that someone in your environment has an antisocial personality disorder – how do you deal with someone like that?

 I would advise companies to better screen applicants.
 Nowadays, employers too often pay attention to what someone can do, rather than to personality.
 There needs to be a better trade-off between the two.

 In general, psychopaths do not make for pleasant colleagues.
 They often create a lot of chaos and are inclined to play people off against each other.
 For them, business success is a game, it does not matter if they cross borders, it is only about achieving their goals and dominating others.

 Unfortunately, psychopathy in many cases, is often not recognized for what it is.
 It is precisely the point of this article to make you more aware and better equipped to recognize it, when it really stares you in the eye.
 I have often wondered myself what was happening around me, knowing that it was not good, but not being able to pinpoint exactly what was going on.

 If you happen to be in a working situation, where psychopathic behavior is prevalent, then I advise you to stay away from it and yes, ultimately leave that job.
 Believe me, it is much better for your health.

 The best thing I ever did is to become my own boss, working from home and having my own internet business.
 Interested to know how I did it?
 Read here my personal review of the world’s best internet business support program.
 Through a link in my review you will be able to sign up for one week for free.

 If you have any questions or want to share your experiences with psychopath bosses, please leave a comment in the applicable boxes.